Strategy Setup

 <figure><img src="/files/jkNnssGoxyie5gA3jYAu" alt=""><figcaption><p>Execution Override</p></figcaption></figure>

-Execution override allows you set a custom exit if you have an exit condition that you want to treat differently from the standard exit execution.&#x20;
+Execution Override allows you to set a custom exit if you have an exit condition that should be handled differently from the standard exit execution.

 ## Starting Offset